Particle.news

 Overview

-• Justice Department filings cite the Civil Rights Act of 1960 as the basis to demand inspection and copying of election records, with requests in some cases referencing NVRA and HAVA.
+• The department cites Title III of the Civil Rights Act of 1960 as the basis to demand, inspect and copy election records, and references NVRA and HAVA in its requested relief.

-• Earlier DOJ suits were dismissed in California, Michigan and Oregon, with judges citing statutory limits and privacy risks; the department says it has appealed those rulings.
+• Similar DOJ cases have been dismissed in California, Michigan and Oregon, and the department has appealed those rulings.